tecladocode/web-dev-bootcamp/curriculum/section09/lectures/09_jinja2_rendering_context/README.md

 title: The Jinja2 Environment and Rendering Context
 slug: jinja2-environment-rendering-context
 tags:
-    - How to
+    - Concept
-    - Written
+    - Published
 categories:
     - Video
 section_number: 9
 excerpt: Learn what names Jinja2 has access to during rendering by looking at the Environment and Context.
+draft: false
 ---

 # Jinja2 Environment and Context